 (vii) the principal of the Loan.

-18.5 Upon the application under Clause 18.4, if the amount to be applied falls short of the amount outlined in any of the items thereunder, with respect to the first item not fully covered (the “Item Not Fully Covered”), the remaining amount, after the application to the item of the next highest order of priority, shall be applied after the proration in proportion to the amount of the individual payment obligations owed by the Borrower regarding the Item Not Fully Covered, which have become due and payable.
+18.4 Upon the application in Clause 18.3, if the amount to be applied falls short of the amount outlined in any of the items thereunder, with respect to the first item not fully covered (the “Item Not Fully Covered”), the remaining amount, after the application to the item of the next highest order of priority, shall be applied after the proration in proportion to the amount of the individual payment obligations owed by the Borrower regarding the Item Not Fully Covered, which have become due and payable.

-18.6 Unless otherwise required by Laws and Ordinances, the Borrower shall not deduct Taxes and Public Charges from the amount of obligations to be paid pursuant to this Agreement.
-If it is necessary to deduct Taxes and Public Charges from the amount payable by the Borrower, the Borrower shall additionally pay the amount necessary in order for the Lender to be able to receive the amount that it would receive if no Taxes and Public Charges were imposed.
-In such cases, the Borrower shall, within [thirty (30) days] from the date of payment, directly send to the Lender the certificate of tax payment in relation to withholding taxes issued by the tax authorities or other competent governmental authorities in Japan.
+18.5 Unless otherwise required by Laws and Ordinances, the Borrower shall not deduct Taxes and Public Charges from the amount of obligations to be paid pursuant to this Agreement.
+If it is necessary to deduct Taxes and Public Charges from the amount payable by the Borrower, the Borrower shall additionally pay the amount necessary in order for the Lender or the Agent to be able to receive the amount that it would receive if no Taxes and Public Charges were imposed.
+In such cases, the Borrower shall, within [thirty (30) days] from the date of payment, directly send to such Lender or the Agent the certificate of tax payment in relation to withholding taxes issued by the tax authorities or other competent governmental authorities in Japan.

 19. distribution to lenders

-19.1 If there still exist any remaining amounts after deducting the amount equivalent to the amount described in Clause 18.4(i) and Clause 18.4(ii) from the amount [withdrawn from the Syndicate Account/paid by the Borrower] pursuant to Clause 18, the Agent shall immediately distribute such remaining amount to the Lenders in accordance with the provision of this Clause 19.
-Provided, however, that if such money was [withdrawn from the Syndicate Account/paid by the Borrower] pursuant to Clause 8.2, Clause 10.2 or Clause 10.5, notwithstanding the provision of this Clause 19, the Agent shall promptly distribute such money to (i) the Non-Drawdown Lender, if Clause 8.2 applies, as the case may be, and (ii) the Costs Increased Lender, if Clause 10.2 or Clause 10.5 applies, as the case may be.
-If the Agent receives service for provisional attachment (kari-sashiosae), preservative attachment (hozen-sashiosae) or attachment (sashiosae) with respect to the deposit receivables in relation to the Syndicate Account before the withdrawal from the Syndicate Account, the Agent shall not be obligated to withdraw from the Syndicate Account pursuant to Clause 18 and to make the distributions pursuant to this Clause 19.
-If the Agent makes the distributions pursuant to this Clause 19 regardless of such service, except where the Agent is willful or grossly negligent, the Lender who receives such distribution shall, upon the Agent’s request, immediately return to the Agent the distributed amount.
+19.1 If there still exist any remaining amounts after deducting the amount equivalent to the amount described in Clause 18.3(i) and Clause 18.3(ii) from the amount [[* In the case of Syndicate Account Repayment Method] withdrawn from the Syndicate Account/[* In the case of Agent’s Account Repayment Method] paid by the Borrower] pursuant to Clause 18, the Agent shall immediately distribute such remaining amount to the Lenders in accordance with the provisions of this Clause 19.
+Provided, however, that if such money was [[* In the case of Syndicate Account Repayment Method] withdrawn from the Syndicate Account/[* In the case of Agent’s Account Repayment Method] paid by the Borrower] pursuant to Clause 8.2, Clause 10.2 or Clause 10.5, notwithstanding the provisions of this Clause 19, the Agent shall promptly distribute such money to (i) the Non-Drawdown Lender, if Clause 8.2 applies, as the case may be, and (ii) the Costs Increased Lender, if Clause 10.2 or Clause 10.5 applies, as the case may be. [[* In the case of Syndicate Account Repayment Method] If the Agent receives service for an order for provisional attachment (kari-sashiosae), preservative attachment (hozen-sashiosae) or attachment (sashiosae) with respect to the deposit receivables in relation to the Syndicate Account before the withdrawal from the Syndicate Account, the Agent shall not be obligated to withdraw from the Syndicate Account pursuant to Clause 18 and to make the distributions pursuant to this Clause 19.
+If the Agent makes the distributions pursuant to this Clause 19 regardless of such service, except where the Agent acted wilfully or with gross negligence, the Lender who receives such distribution shall, upon the Agent’s request, immediately return to the Agent the distributed amount.
+If the Lenders return such distributed amount and the Agent returns such amount to the Syndicate Account, the obligations of the Borrower to repay such amount shall be deemed to have not been made retroactively to the time of the withdrawal of such amount from the Syndicate Account.